possibilities/meteor-filters/README.md

 # Middleware filters for Meteor.methods

-Middleware for `Meteor.methods`.
+Middleware filters for Meteor.
+Filter `Meteor.methods` on the server and `Meteor.call` and `Meteor.apply` on the client.

 [Check out the demo!](http://filters.meteor.com/)

-Kinda pointless, just exercises the code.
+The demo is pointless... just exercises the code.
 See code for demo below.

 ## Usage